Taught Student Education Board

 Scholarships, studentships and prizes

-1. Having regard to the academic priorities of the University and the policy of the Graduate Board:
+The Group has regard to the academic priorities of the University and the policy of the Graduate Board:

 The Higher Doctorate is the highest degree which the University can award to a candidate.
 Within the relevant field of study the candidate must have distinguished themselves by their original contribution to scholarship.